 Field by field overrides are based on DataSource inheritance, which is a general purpose feature that allows a DataSource to inherit field definitions from another DataSource.
 In effect, schemaBean and autoDeriveSchema automatically generate an implicit parent DataSource.
 Several settings are available to control field order and field visibility when using DataSource inheritance, and these settings apply to automatically generated fields as well.

+Finally, note that DataSource definitions are completely dynamic and actual .ds.xml files on disk are not required: the DataSource.addDynamicDSGenerator()API can be used to provide XML DataSource descriptors on the fly.